thehydroimpulse/hydrocodedesign/_posts/2014-04-02-higher-kinded-types.md

 Now that we can work with proper types, let's go further.
 Many (but not all) statically-typed languages have a form of generics.
 For example, `List<T>`, `Map<K,V>`, etc...
 Generics or type parameters, and type constructors (functions that construct other types) form the basis for further abstraction on-top of proper types.

 Let's go through what `List<T>` *really* is. `List` is a type abstracting over a type `T`.
-This is called a type constructor; given a type `T`, we construct type `List<T>`.
+This is called generics or type parameters; given a type `T`, we construct type `List<T>`.
 Moreover, it should be clear that `List<T>` is *not* a proper type.
 That is, it's not a concrete type &mdash; it needs a parameter to be passed before the useable type can be formed.
-That's the type constructor's job. `List<Int>`, however, *is* a concrete type; it's finished &mdash; we've passed the appropriate type parameters.
+That's where the type constructor's job comes in; it'll construct the final type.

+`List<Int>`, however, *is* a concrete type; it's finished &mdash; we've passed the appropriate type parameters.

-How can we distinguish this type constructor from proper types?
+How can we distinguish this type from proper types?
 Because it's a type abstracting over another (proper) type.
 This is called first-order types; because we only abstract over a type once.

 Using a more formal syntax for defining kinds of types, we can say a proper type is of `*`; whereas a first-ordered type is of `* -> *` and `* -> * -> *`.